IlyaDonskikh/mrkoa/README.md

 1. Routers pass request to controllers and during the process do permission check to use the route.
 2. Controller validate the request data and pass the data to Use Case.
-3. Use case take care about validation and execution of business logic (Validators are recommended if the validation logic can be described as massive or DRY-able).
+3. Use case take care about validation and execution of business logic.
 4. Serializer formats the processed data.
 5. And controller is back on duty to take control and return the data.